How to Lower Cortisol (Naturally) for Less Stress & a Healthier Life

 Read more about Calm in our blog here.

-Go outside
+Go Outside

 There’s something about the great outdoors that naturally puts us at ease and takes the stress response down a notch or two.
 A 2019 study showed that people who walked for 15 minutes in a forest were able to lower their cortisol levels.
-The study took inspiration from the Japanese concept of forest bathing, which is said to promote wellbeing.
-[1dr8]
+The study took inspiration from the Japanese concept of forest bathing, which is said to promote well-being.

-Earthing, being connected to the earth through the soles of the feet or otherwise in direct contact with the ground, has also shown in research to lower and stabilize the body’s natural cortisol production rhythm.
-[19
+Earthing, being connected to the earth through the soles of the feet or otherwise in direct contact with the ground, has also been shown in research to lower and stabilize the body’s natural cortisol production rhythm.

 Exercise